Jack Suwinski Player Props: Pirates vs. Brewers

-Jack Suwinski -- with an on-base percentage of .235 in his past 10 games, 107 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Freddy Peralta on the mound, on June 30 at 7:05 PM ET.
+Jack Suwinski, with a slugging percentage of .259 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Corbin Burnes on the mound, July 1 at 4:05 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Padres.
+In his last game, he strung together two hits (going 2-for-3 with an RBI) against the Brewers.

 Jack Suwinski Game Info & Props vs. the Brewers